Modelling the influence of data structure on learning in neural networks: the hidden manifold model: The solution of the Hidden Manifold Model

 \subsection{The dynamics of stochastic gradient descent for the Hidden Manifold Model}

 To illustrate the power of the GEP, we now analyse the dynamics of stochastic gradient descent~\eqref{eq:sgdtheta} in the case of \emph{online learning}, where at each step of the algorithm $\mu=1,2,\ldots$, the student's weights are updated according to Eq.~\eqref{eq:sgdtheta} using a previously unseen sample $(\vx_\mu, y_\mu)$.
 This case is also known as one-shot or single-pass SGD.
 The analysis of online learning has been performed previously for the canonical teacher-student model with i.i.d.
 Gaussian inputs~\cite{Kinzel1990, Biehl1995, Saad1995a, Saad1995b, saad2009line}, and has recently been put on a rigorous foundation~\cite{Goldt2019b}.
 Here, we generalise this type of analysis to two-layer neural networks trained on the Hidden Manifold Model.
-To keep our notation light, we focus on even functions $f(u)$, such that $a=0$~\eqref{eq:abc}.
-Extending our results to $a\neq0$ is straightforward.

-The goal of our analysis is to track the mean-squared generalisation error of the student with respect to the teacher at all times, where the expectation $\EE$ denotes an average over an input drawn from the hidden manifold model, Eq.~\eqref{eq:structured-inputs}, with label ${y}_\mu^* = \phi(\rvc_\mu, \widetilde{\vtheta}^*)$ given by a teacher network with fixed weights~$\tilde{\vtheta}^*$ acting on the latent representation, Eq.~\eqref{eq:teacher2}.
+The goal of our analysis is to track the mean-squared generalisation error of the student with respect to the teacher at all times, where the expectation $\EE$ denotes an average over an input drawn from the hidden manifold model, Eq.~\eqref{eq:structured-inputs}, with label ${y}_\mu^* = \phi(\vc_\mu, \widetilde{\vtheta}^*)$ given by a teacher network with fixed weights~$\tilde{\vtheta}^*$ acting on the latent representation, Eq.~\eqref{eq:teacher2}.
 Note that the weights of both the student and the teacher, as well as the feature matrix $F_{ir}$, are held fixed when taking the average, which is an average only over the coefficients $c_{\mu r}$.
 To keep notation compact, we focus on cases where $a=\EE f(u)=0$ in~\eqref{eq:abc}, which leads to $\tilde \lambda^k = \lambda^k$ in~\eqref{eq:lambda_centered}.
 A generalisation to the case where $a\neq0$ is straightforward but lengthy.

 We can make progress with the high-dimensional average over $\vx$ in Eq.~\eqref{eq:eg} by noticing that the input $\vx$ and its latent representation $\vc$ only enter the expression via the local fields~$\nu^m$ and~$\lambda^k$, Eqs.~(\ref{eq:nu},~\ref{eq:lambda}):